phillip-alter/RPGInitiativeWeb/README.md

-## Disclaimer
+## Ship of Theseus Disclaimer

 I am not the original author of this web application.
 The original software can be found here:

 https://github.com/mlbryant25701/D-DScreen

 However, I have decided to create it under a new GitHub repo because I have modified most of the javascript code to fix errors, make it more efficient, and make it more readable.
+When does an application stop being a fork and start being its own repo?

 mlbryant25701 is the original mastermind behind this; if you want to thank anyone, thank him.